 If you remain dissatisfied with the outcome of the complaints process or the way we have handled your complaint you can ask the Legal Ombudsman (LeO) to consider it.

-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
+The Legal Ombudsman can investigate complaints up to 12 months from the date of the problem happening or when you found out about the problem.
 If you wish to refer your complaint to the Legal Ombudsman this should be done within six months of our final response.

 Alternative complaint bodies (such as the Ombudsman Services) exist which are competent to deal with complaints about legal services should both you and our firm want to use such a scheme.
 However, we don’t currently agree to use this Alternative Dispute Resolution service in view of the availability of the independent Legal Ombudsman Service established under the Legal Services Act 2007.
 We are bound by our Regulatory Code to comply with the Legal Ombudsman.